mattnite/website/about.md

 Hello!
-My name is Matt Knight and I'm a human, I like to do system programming, organize events, and fight.
+My name is Matt Knight.
+I like systems programming, organizing events, and fighting.

 I'm active in the Zig programming language community, most notably I'm a co-founder of the [Zig Embedded Group](https://github.com/ZigEmbeddedGroup).